dev-scripts/prakashbhandari.com.np/content/posts/gatling-api-load-test-with-javascript.md

 # Gatling

 Gatling is a highly flexible load-testing platform.
-You can write load tests in Java, Kotlin, Scala and, JavaScript|TypeScript or use no-code feature with Gatling Enterprise.
+You can write load tests in Java, Kotlin, Scala and, JavaScript/TypeScript or use no-code feature with Gatling Enterprise.
 JavaScript Gatling load-testing is only avilabe form Gatling version 3.11.3.

+Java, Kotlin, and Scala are very popular languages for Gatling scripting, but I chose JavaScript because it is one of the most popular languages among developers.

+## Why Gatling?
+People may ask why not JMeter and why Gatling?
+Both have their own advantages and disadvantages.
+For me, it's a personal choice, and the simple answer is that I am a developer and I like to Load-Test-As-Code, which is only possible in Gatling.
+You must have skills in Scala, Kotlin, Java, or JavaScript/TypeScript.

 ## Prerequisites
 - Node.js v18 or later (LTS versions only) and npm v8 or later.